SPD Selector

 Standard/Region ESE Air Terminal Recognition Status

-ESE air terminal controversy: While laboratory tests demonstrate some enhanced streamer emission, the actual performance advantage of ESE air terminals under natural lightning strike conditions has not been independently verified by major international testing organizations.
+ESE device controversy: While laboratory tests demonstrate some enhanced streamer emission, the actual performance advantage of ESE air terminals under natural lightning strike conditions has not been independently verified by major international testing organizations.

 Ideal applications: Large open areas in France, Spain, and other regions where ESE air terminal standards are officially recognized.